 What is the hCG Diet?

-hCG has been used for a variety of medical purposes like infertility treatment for decades, but more recently it has become the centerpiece of the HCG diet.
+hCG has been used for various medical purposes like infertility treatment for decades, but more recently, it has become the centerpiece of the HCG diet.
 According to its creators, it can be used in drops, injections, or pills to curb appetite and reduce weight.

-This hormone is claimed to have several modes of action which result in weight loss: hCG accelerates the mobilization of fat and uses it as an energy source, it’s said to reduce appetite and activate metabolism
+This hormone is claimed to have several modes of action that result in weight loss: hCG accelerates fat mobilization and uses it as an energy source.
+It’s said to reduce appetite and activate metabolism.

-The diet lasts from three weeks or longer, depending on how many pounds you intend to lose.
+The diet lasts three weeks or longer, depending on how many pounds you intend to lose.
 The promised result is losing 1-2 pounds a day.

 This diet sounds like a perfect idea for those who want to get ready for the swimming season in the shortest possible time or those who are overweight and desire to lose extra pounds quickly.

 Although, starting this diet without consulting your doctor is not recommended, since you will need to make drastic changes to your diet, which are likely to be stressful for your body.

-Although this diet became popular only in the last decade.
-The beta-hCG diet was discovered in Great Britain in the 1950s by famous endocrinologist Dr. Simeons, story of discovery is quite interesting, the doctor noticed that overweight males who got hCG injections for low testosterone levels, lost a significant amount of body fat, without losing muscle mass.
+Although this diet became popular only in the last decade, the beta-hCG diet was discovered in Great Britain in the 1950s by famous endocrinologist Dr. Simeons, the story of discovery is quite interesting.
+The doctor noticed that overweight males who got hCG injections for low testosterone levels lost significant body fat without losing muscle mass.

 What are hCG diet phases?